Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: Initialization and Pretraining Construction

+In this section we describe our ReLU network reparameterization strategy that ensures an exponential number of linear regions with respect to depth.
+We focus on architecting the weights of a 4-neuron-wide, arbitrary depth ReLU network; while this is a constraint of the present manuscript, we will show that despite this, we can effectively apply our construction to a wide variety of examples.

+As alluded to in Section \ref{sec:related-work}, the overall strategy of our reparameterization and initialization algorithm is to associate a nonsymmetric triangle function with each layer of the network.
+This yields a reparameterization of the ReLU network in terms of the locations of each triangle's peak on $(0,1)$, $a_i$, rather than in terms of the network's weights.
+Unlike the raw weights of a depth $d$ ReLU network, \textit{any} values chosen for the triangle peak parameters will result in the creation of $2^d$ linear regions.
+Furthermore, this parameterization is trainable.
+By using the peak location to set the raw weights of a layer, the gradients can backpropagate through the raw weights to update the triangle peaks, effectively confining the network to a subspace of weights that generates many linear regions.
+Pseudocode for our entire algorithm is provided in Appendix \ref{sec:training-algorithm}.

+To illustrate how we set weights, we first describe the mathematical functions that arise in our analysis.
+Triangle functions are defined as

-where $0 \leq a_i \leq 1$.
-This produces a triangular shape with a peak at $x=a_i$ and both endpoints at $y=0$.
-Each layer of the network would compute these if directly fed the input signal.
-Its derivatives are the piecewise linear functions:
+where $0 < a_i < 1$.
+This produces a triangular shape with a peak at $x=a_i$ and zeros at $x=0$ and $x=1$.
+These functions are implemented by two ReLU neurons in each layer.
+In a deep network, each layer composes its triangle function with the output of the layer before it.
+The result is that each layer computes the following triangular waveform: